siriusctrl/UniPublic/CS/week11.md

 - Address spaces
   - Physical address space of a machine contains one address for each memory cell.
-    - It store byte per cell
+    - It store bits per cell
   - Virtual address space of a machine is the set of addresses that programs on that machine may generate
     - Instead of storing byte, it storing page.
-    - Each process has its own virtual address space.
+    - Each process has its **own** virtual address space and page table.
     - Same number in different virtual address does not map to the same place.
   - The virtual address space may be bigger than its physical address space.
   - The number of bits in virtual address is virtually always a power of two
     - Most PCs now use 64 bit virtual addresses
-  - Each process has its own **virtual address space** and **page table**.
 - Implementing
   - Both virtual and physical address spaces split into fixed size pages
     - MMU can map any virtual page onto any physical page
-    - Physical pages are also called page frames
+    - Physical pages are also called **page frames**
   - Pages may move between disk and memory any number of times during the life of a process
     - Pages notionally all start out on disk
-    - When a virtual page is moved to disk and back again, it may be put in a **different page frame** than before.
+    - it may be put in a **different page frame** after move back from memory.
   - Each process is always allocated a whole number of pages
-  - The amount of memory a process needs is rarely an exact multiple of the page size
+  - However, the amount of memory a process needs is rarely an exact multiple of the page size
     - Paging wastes a fraction of a page for each process
-    - “Internal fragmentation”
+    - **Internal fragmentation**
       - Little chuck of space inside the process's address space that does not been filled in data.
       - When malloc, for example, 8 bytes, we need a page but does not fill it up.
+        - If malloc could fit in a page which are not full occupied, it will fill in that one first.
 - Page table
   - Page table has one entry for each virtual page number used by the process.
 A page table entry (PTE) contains:
     - A physical page number